m91michel/mathias-rocks-v1/content/blog/2021-01-15-into-the-white-my-first-drone-video.md

 ---
 title: Into The White - My first drone video
 date: "2021-01-15"
-description: My first drone video
+description: I made a nice drone video about my last trip to Eibsee.
 keywords: [droneshot, into the white, drone video, DJI Mini 2]
 tags: [drones]
 ---